Reflinders/vAstray/README.md

 # vAstray
 vAstray is a `Service` used to create and handle proximity prompts.
 The process is simple and offers a more dynamic (and declarative) approach to prompts when compared to the standard ProximityPrompts instance.
 Also, vAstray supports flexibility; for instance, it is possible for you to create your own UI component, which you can find the guide to in this documentation.

 Nevertheless, in order for you to understand how vAstray functions, it is necessary you read the documentation.
-Additionally, please note that this documentation is only for versions that proceed the September Rewrite.
+Please note that this documentation is only for versions that proceed the September Rewrite.

 ## Starting